fnabinash/rust-practice/README.md

 - [ ] Create a CLI tool that downloads files from the internet and saves them locally.
 - [ ] Implement a CLI tool that converts data between different formats (e.g., CSV to JSON).
 - [ ] Write a CLI tool that manages a to-do list with add, remove, and list operations.
 - [ ] Create a CLI tool that interacts with a web API to send and receive data.

-#### Task Automation (50%)
+#### Advanced CLI Projects (78%)

-- [ ] Write a CLI tool that automates the process of renaming multiple files in a directory.
+- [ ] File Searcher: Create a CLI tool that recursively searches for files by name in a directory.
+- [ ] Process Manager: Build a CLI tool to list and manage system processes (e.g., kill processes).
+- [ ] Database CRUD: Create a CLI tool that performs basic CRUD operations on a SQLite database.
+- [ ] Config File Parser: Build a CLI tool that reads and edits configuration files (e.g., JSON, TOML).
+- [ ] API Client: Create a CLI tool that interacts with a REST API to fetch and display data.
+- [ ] Log Analyzer: Build a CLI tool to parse and analyze log files, providing statistics and error reports.
+- [ ] Markdown to HTML Converter: Create a CLI tool that converts Markdown files into HTML.
+- [ ] Task Runner: Build a CLI tool that schedules and runs predefined tasks (like a simple cron job).
-- [ ] Implement a CLI tool that automates the backup of files to a cloud storage service.
+- [ ] Backup Manager: Create a CLI tool to automate the backup of files to a specified location.
+- [ ] Git Helper: Build a CLI tool that wraps common Git commands to simplify version control tasks.

+#### Package Building (85%)

-- [ ] Create a CLI tool that automates the process of deploying a website to a server.
+- [ ] Basic Packager: Create a CLI tool that packages a Rust project into a binary for distribution.
+- [ ] Cross-Compiler: Build a CLI tool that cross-compiles a Rust project for different platforms.
+- [ ] Installer Generator: Create a CLI tool that generates an installer for a Rust application.
+- [ ] Tarball Creator: Build a CLI tool that packages a project into a tarball with optional compression.
-- [ ] Write a CLI tool that automates the creation of boilerplate code for a new project.
+- [ ] Binary Size Analyzer: Create a CLI tool that analyzes and reports the size of a compiled binary.
-- [ ] Implement a CLI tool that automates the process of compressing and decompressing files.
+- [ ] Release Packager: Build a CLI tool that automates the creation of release packages with versioning.
-- [ ] Create a CLI tool that automates the process of generating documentation for a project.
+- [ ] Installer Validator: Create a CLI tool that verifies the integrity and correctness of an installer.
+- [ ] Package Signer: Build a CLI tool that signs packages with a cryptographic signature.
-- [ ] Write a CLI tool that automates the process of updating dependencies in a project.
+- [ ] Deb/RPM Package Creator: Create a CLI tool that builds a Debian or RPM package from a Rust project.
+- [ ] Multi-Platform Installer: Build a CLI tool that generates installers for multiple platforms (e.g., Windows, macOS, Linux).

+#### Cross-Platform Development (91%)

+- [ ] Multi-OS CLI Tool: Create a CLI tool that runs on Windows, macOS, and Linux with platform-specific features.
+- [ ] Cross-Platform File Watcher: Build a CLI tool that watches for file changes on different operating systems.
+- [ ] Universal Package Manager: Create a CLI tool that works with multiple package managers (e.g., apt, brew, chocolatey).
-- [ ] Implement a CLI tool that automates the testing and building of a Rust project.
+- [ ] Portable CLI Tool: Build a CLI tool that requires no installation and runs from a USB drive.
+- [ ] Cross-Platform Logger: Create a CLI tool that logs system events across different operating systems.
+- [ ] Environment Configuration Tool: Build a CLI tool that configures environment variables for different OSs.
+- [ ] Cross-Platform Process Monitor: Create a CLI tool that monitors system processes on multiple operating systems.
+- [ ] Universal Installer: Build a CLI tool that installs software packages across different platforms.
-- [ ] Create a CLI tool that automates the process of sending emails based on a schedule.
+- [ ] Multi-OS Backup Tool: Create a CLI tool that performs backups on different operating systems.
+- [ ] Cross-Platform Clipboard Manager: Build a CLI tool that manages the clipboard across different operating systems.

+#### Integration, Plugins, and Systems (100%)

+- [ ] Plugin System: Create a CLI tool that supports plugins, allowing users to extend its functionality.
+- [ ] API Gateway: Build a CLI tool that acts as a gateway for integrating with multiple APIs.
+- [ ] Task Scheduler: Create a CLI tool that schedules and runs tasks at specified intervals, integrating with system cron jobs.
+- [ ] Messaging Queue Client: Build a CLI tool that interacts with a message queue system (e.g., RabbitMQ, Kafka).
+- [ ] Service Integrator: Create a CLI tool that integrates with cloud services (e.g., AWS, GCP) and performs tasks.
+- [ ] Database Migrator: Build a CLI tool that manages database migrations and integrates with different database systems.
+- [ ] CI/CD Pipeline Integrator: Create a CLI tool that integrates with CI/CD systems like Jenkins or GitHub Actions.
-- [ ] Write a CLI tool that automates the process of monitoring system resources (e.g., CPU, memory usage).
+- [ ] System Monitor Integrator: Build a CLI tool that integrates with system monitoring tools (e.g., Prometheus, Grafana).
+- [ ] Custom Shell: Create a CLI tool that acts as a custom shell with support for plugins and extensions.
+- [ ] Configuration Manager: Build a CLI tool that manages configuration files and integrates with other system tools.